ed19027/Pineapple/README.md

 ### Auto-loading

 The core clases autoloading is done via composer autoloade.
-So if you don't have composer download and install it at (getcomposer.org)
+So if you don't have composer download and install it at (getcomposer.org).
+Whene you have composer command globaly available.
-#### Whene you have composer command globaly avilable.
-Open command prompt cd to the project directory and execute 'composer init':
+#### Open command prompt cd to the project directory and execute 'composer init':
 ```bash
 C:\WINDOWS\system32> cd C:\wamp64\www\pineapple
 C:\wamp64\www\pineapple>composer init